Updated: March 28, 2025

 Biases in data collection

-Biased data selection along with confirmation bias can tip the scales in favor of a particular outcome.
+Biased data selection along with confirmation bias can jeopardize the outcome.
 For example, sales data tends to be overly optimistic at most times as salespeople, eager to hit quotas, often report idealistic predictions, skewing the forecasts towards a higher number.

 Inadequate historical records

-Ecommerce companies that have accumulated consistent historical data can use this data for accurate forecasting — unless it’s incompatible with the forecasting technology, which is often the case.
-Most businesses just throw this data to the back shelf, with no intention of analyzing it afterward or at least keeping it in check for later.
-As a result, poorly maintained data complicates reliable predictions, leaving companies with a modest basis for forecasting.
+Most companies just throw their historical data to the back shelf, with no intention of analyzing it afterward or keeping it in check for later.
+As a result, poorly maintained data complicates reliable predictions, leaving businesses with a modest basis for forecasting.

 Rapid strategic changes

-Frequent strategy pivots make it challenging to forecast consumer responses as forecasting tools struggle to align customer needs with company actions.
+Frequent strategy pivots make it challenging to forecast and meet customer demand as forecasting tools struggle to align consumer needs with company actions.
 In simple words, every time a business calls an audible, they render their historical data ineffective, which can result in meaningless predictions.

 Stop guessing, start predicting — with demand forecasting for ecommerce